imruljubair/byhand/README.md

 executable is replaced.
 Set `BYHAND_NO_UPDATE_CHECK=1` to disable automatic checks; explicit update commands remain available.

+If `byhand` is installed in a root-owned location such as `/usr/local/bin`, it downloads and verifies the update as the normal user, then requests the macOS password through `sudo` for only the final installation step.
+User-owned installations update without administrator permission.

 Version 0.3.0 did not include its CA certificate bundle correctly.
 To update from that specific version, use the macOS system bundle for the one-time
 update: